lbragstad/notes/code-review-checklist.md

 > Don't forget to test the tests!
 If you pull the patch down locally, can you
 > make the tests fail?
 If you revert the change locally and run the tests, do
 > they still pass?
-If so, then the tests probably need some love.
+If so, then the patch probably need some love.

 * Does the patch introduce test coverage regression?